AlexisBalayre/Cranfield_Group_Project/README.md

 - **Software_repo** : Contains the code for the software part of the project
 - **CFD_repo** : Contains the code for the CFD part of the project
-- **FirstAnalysis_repo** : Gather several python scripts that were used at the begining of the project to understand, analyse the data and explore some draft ML models.
+- **PySINDy_Models_repo** : Gather several python scripts that were used at the begining of the project to understand, analyse the data and explore some draft ML models.

 ### How to explore the project